ajitgoel/CommonMembership/README.md

 		- [x] ~~Show successmessage, failuremessage in common alert components~~
 		- [ ] if there is a failure sending an email, then perhaps a different error message needs to be shown.
 	- [ ] ++c.
 Verify Email++
-		- [ ] when user clicks on verify email link, it should verify token, login user and navigate user to dashboard screen.
+		- [x] ~~when user clicks on verify email link, it should verify token and navigate user to login screen with message.~~
-		- [ ] Create screen with all domains for user, so he can select domain that he needs to navigate to.
+		- [x] ~~Not Required: Create screen with all domains for user, so he can select domain that he needs to navigate to.~~
 		- [ ] An email should be send when the email has been verified.
 	- [ ] ++d.
 Login user screen++
 		- [x] ~~disable button when submitting form.~~